-Benefits of flood mitigation projects are the damages (and in the case of nonresidential building) losses of function that are avoided because a project is implemented.
+Benefits of flood mitigation projects are the damages and losses of function that are avoided because a project is implemented.
 Flood damages are usually limited to direct damages and losses of function, although in some rare cases deaths and injuries may be prevented via flood mitigation activities.
 The full flood approach calculates these benefits automatically based on the various user inputs.
 The damage-frequency approach requires the user to understand the full range of potential benefits, and how to go about calculating them (except that the software includes separate paths for assigning values to public services, so that it can calculate the value of lost function.

-The software also allows the use of environmental benefits, which include five "open space" categories, e.g. green open space, riparian, wetlands, forest, marine/estuary.
-These categories may be used in a BCA only when areas that were previously developed are being returned to one of these uses via the mitigation project.
-These benefits do not apply to most projects, and should be considered secondary to protecting structures and infrastructure.
 FEMA also allows the use of stress and anxiety benefits that apply specific values to avoiding these forms of damage.
 These are based on the numbers of people in the project area, and apply only when the underlying benefit-cost ratio for the project is 0.75 or greater.